zentralwerkstatt/zentralwerkstatt.github.io/md/blog/theater.md

 <figure class="figure my-4">
   <img src="https://www.heinergoebbels.com/db/img/std/p100/769_ariette-armella-foto-ruhr-triennale-europeras1-7.jpg" class="figure-img img-fluid" alt="...">
-  <figcaption class="figure-caption">John Cage, <i>Europeras I + II</i>, by Heiner Goebbels, is a "classic" demonstration of probabilistic theatrical states: the order of scenes, and the set of theatrical elements in each scene, is defined by a random process.</figcaption>
+  <p class="small">John Cage, <i>Europeras I + II</i>, by Heiner Goebbels, is a "classic" demonstration of probabilistic theatrical states: the order of scenes, and the set of theatrical elements in each scene, is defined by a random process.</p>
 </figure>

 In other words, probabilistic theatrical states connect the "black box" of the performance to the outside world, and let outside influences reign, for the limited duration of that state.
 It is again Brecht that has proposed this "outside eye" emerging naturally from the medium of theater as a designated effect, a tool of composition.
 One of the aesthetic functions of theater is to construct a bi-directional relation between the model reality in the black box and the real reality outside of it.
 If, with Adorno, art is the social antithesis to society,[^5] i.e. if art oscillates between being part of the world and being outside of it, probabilistic theatrical states are exactly an implementation of this function.